-Aside from weapons of mass destruction, the issue of conventional weapons also requires the attention of the international community.
+In addition to weapons of mass destruction, the international community also needs to pay attention to the issue of conventional weapons.
 The uncontrolled proliferation of small arms and the use of indiscriminate weapons take a heavy toll on society.
-Conventional weapons cause many victims.
-Organized crime, terrorism, child soldiers and civilian casualties during or long after conflict: all of these problems are closely connected with the use of conventional weapons.
+Conventional weapons result in many victims.
+Organised crime, terrorism, child soldiers and civilian casualties during or long after a conflict: each of these problems is closely related to the use of conventional weapons.

-In many countries, in particular in Africa and Central America, the use of conventional arms has a severe impact on the personal security of citizens, often the most vulnerable ones.
+In many countries, particularly in Africa and Central America, the use of conventional arms has a severe impact on the personal security of citizens, often the most vulnerable ones.

-With this in mind, Belgium’s diplomacy endeavors to keep the issues of human security and disarmament that saves lives on top of the agenda of the main international institutions.
-Belgium played a pioneering role in the establishment of the Ottawa Convention on anti-personnel mines and of the Oslo Convention on cluster munitions.
-It is committed to the fight against illicit arms trade.
+In this light, Belgium’s diplomacy endeavors to keep the issues of human security and disarmament that saves lives on top of the agenda of the main international institutions..
+Belgium played a pioneering role in the creation of the Ottawa Convention on anti-personnel mines and the Oslo Convention on cluster munitions.
+Belgium is also committed to the fight against illegal arms trafficking.

-The main treaties that prohibit or restrict the use of certain categories of conventional weapons are listed below.
-For more background and information about Belgian policy, you can click on the links below:
+Listed below are the main conventions that prohibit or restrict the use of certain categories of conventional weapons.
+For more background and information on Belgian policy, you can consult:

 - The Convention on Certain Conventional Weapons (CCW)